- Advising & Career Development

 International Medical Students

-UCSF is not accepting international students for clinical experiences at this time.
+UCSF does not accept international students for clinical experiences.

 - For help using VSAS, refer to the Using VSAS webpage or contact VSAS at email@example.com.

 - For general information about applying for UCSF rotations through VSAS, see the UCSF School of Medicine VSAS page.